Lecrapouille/OpenGlassBox/README.md

 make -j8
 ```

-A `build` folder shall have been created with executables and libraries.
+This creates a `build` folder with executables and libraries.
 On macOS, a bundle application is also created inside the build folder.

-Adjust `-j8` to the number of cores of your machine, and pick a compiler with `make CXX=clang++ -j8` if you prefer.
+Adjust `-j8` to the number of cores on your machine, or pick a compiler with `make CXX=clang++ -j8`.
 Builds are optimized with debug symbols by default (`COMPILATION_MODE := normal` in `Makefile.common`).
 Use `make COMPILATION_MODE=debug -j8` to step through the code, and `make COMPILATION_MODE=release -j8` to ship.
-The mode matters: a map rule runs over every cell of a city, so the Chicago save with its three hundred thousand cells is an order of magnitude slower to simulate when compiled without optimisations.
+The mode matters: a map rule runs over every cell of a city, so the Chicago save with its three hundred thousand cells is an order of magnitude slower to simulate when compiled without optimizations.

 (Optional) Install OpenGlassBox on your system: